ravisabhani/novawear/backend/README.md

 ```

 If no email configuration is present the server will *log* email content during development and tests.

+⚠️ Important: Authentication configuration

+- For secure token generation the server requires `JWT_SECRET`.
+In production environments this environment variable **must** be set — the server will exit if it is missing.
+- For local development the server will fall back to a development-only default JWT secret (so the app doesn't crash), but you should still add a `.env` and set `JWT_SECRET` to match your environment if you want behavior that resembles production.
 ```

 ### 3. Start MongoDB